Barri Agent logo

 Visit Barri Agent

 This attorney is miscategorized.
 Karlos Ulibarri specializes in criminal defense and personal injury law, not bankruptcy services.
-Consumers seeking bankruptcy filing assistance, Chapter 7/13 representation, or debt relief should not contact this firm, as the website provides no evidence of bankruptcy law expertise or services.
+Consumers seeking bankruptcy filing assistance, Chapter 7/13 representation, or debt relief should not contact this firm, as the website provides no evidence of bankruptcy law experience context or services.

 • Individuals facing criminal charges in Albuquerque seeking experienced criminal defense